Can Video Diffusion Models Predict Past Frames? Bidirectional Cycle Consistency for Reversible Interpolation: Experiment

-Figure~\ref{fig:eff} presents a trade-off analysis between inference efficiency and generation quality across baseline methods.
-The VBench score reported here is the average of six perceptual metrics including subject consistency, aesthetic quality, imaging quality, temporal flickering, motion smoothness, and dynamic degree to provide a holistic assessment of visual and temporal fidelity.
-All experiments are conducted on a NVIDIA H800 GPU with 80GB of memory to ensure a fair comparison of inference time.
-The significant latency observed in GI stems from its iterative refinement process that requires repeated sampling and denoising steps.
-In contrast, Wan2.1-Fun achieves rapid inference due to its lightweight architecture with only 1.3 billion parameters despite sacrificing some generation quality.
-SFI and FramePack involve larger models with 14 and 13 billion parameters respectively which naturally results in moderate inference times compared to the smaller variants. \textit{Wan+Ours} and \textit{FP+Ours} preserve the exact inference time of their respective backbones yet deliver superior performance on the quality axis.
+\textbf{Efficiency.} Figure~\ref{fig:eff} presents a trade-off analysis between inference efficiency and generation quality across baseline methods.
+All experiments are conducted on an NVIDIA H800 GPU with 80GB of memory to ensure a fair comparison of inference time. \textit{Wan+Ours} and \textit{FP+Ours} preserve the exact inference time of their respective backbones yet deliver superior performance on the quality axis.
 This confirms that our approach enhances generation capability across all evaluated dimensions without introducing any computational overhead or speed compromise.